bleggett/bleggett/README.md

 - Getting past the borrow checker hump with Rust
 - Getting "good at" Rust
+- Shaving yaks with Emacs (using Vim keybinds)
 - Fail to keep up with quantum computing theory
 - Read books on macroeconomics
 - Collect, repair, and modify 90's-era video game consoles